AviatrixSystems/Docs/HowTos/privateS3_workflow.rst

 ===================================        ==================

-Additional Configuration:  Create on-prem DNS Private Zone
+Additional Configuration 1:  Create on-prem DNS Private Zone
 --------------------------------------------------------------

 Create a private zone on your on-prem DNS server so that all S3 bucket names